19hours/sg-statutes/Acts/Government Proceedings Act.md

 34\.—(1) Subject to and in accordance with Rules of Court —

-(a) in any civil proceedings in the High Court or a subordinate court to which the Government is a party, the Government may be required by the court to make discovery of documents and produce documents for inspection; and
+(a) in any civil proceedings in the High Court or a State Court to which the Government is a party, the Government may be required by the court to make discovery of documents and produce documents for inspection; and

+[Act 5 of 2014 wef 07/03/2014]

 (b) in any such proceedings as aforesaid, the Government may be required by the court to answer interrogatories: